phiscc2026/phiscc2026.github.io/phiscc.md

 # PHISCC coordinators

-With the current format, the organisation of the PHISCC workshops is coordinated by a small group of seven HI astronomers covering a range of expertise both in terms of science topics and telescopes.
+With the current format, the organisation of the PHISCC workshops is coordinated by a small group of seven {% include sc-hi.html %} astronomers covering a range of expertise both in terms of science topics and telescopes.
 The plan is for a few of these coordinators to be replaced every few years to keep the group lively and representative of an evolving community.

 The current PHISCC coordinators are: